jbwenjoy/Duct-UAV-Simulink-Simulation/README.md

-# Duct-UAV-Simulink-Simulation
+# Ducted-UAV-Simulink-Simulation
-A Simulink model for a duct UAV flight control simulation.
+A Simulink model for a ducted UAV flight control simulation with cascad PID

+MATLAB version: r2022b